tutudroid/Compiler-Decaf/README.md

 # Compiler-Decaf

-This is the project for compiler in 2019 spring.
+This is the project for completing a simple language, called decaf, for compiler in 2019 spring.

 part 1 for completing lexical analysis.